JaxLUG/bylaws/README.md

 continue as to a person who has ceased to be a director, officer or member and shall inure to the benefit of the heirs, executors and administrators of such person.

+## Article XIII General provisions

+### Section 13.1 Checks

+All checks or demands for money and notes of the group shall be signed by such officer or officers or such other person or persons as the Board of Trustees may from time to time designate.

+### Section 13.2 Fiscal Year

+The fiscal year of the group shall be fixed by resolution of the Board of Trustees.

+### Section 13.3 Loans

+No loans shall be contracted on behalf of the group and no evidence of indebtedness shall be issued in its name unless authorized by a resolution of the Board of Trustees.
+Such authority may be general or confined to specific instances.

+### Section 13.4 Deposits

+All funds of the group not otherwise employed shall be deposited from time to time to the credit of the group in such depositories as the Board of Trustees shall direct.

+### Section 13.5 Contracts

+The Board of Trustees may authorize any officer or officers, agent or agents, to enter into any contract or execute and deliver any instrument on behalf of the group, and such authority may be general or confined to specific instances.

+### Section 13.6 Counterpart Execution: Facsimile Execution

+Any document requiring the signature of the Trustees and/or members may be executed in any number of counterparts with the same effect as if all of the required signatories had signed the same document.
+Such executions may be transmitted to the group and/or the other Trustees and/or members by facsimile and such facsimile execution shall have the full force and effect of an original signature.
+All fully executed counterparts, whether original executions or facsimile executions or a combination, shall be construed together and shall constitute one and the same agreement.